-This three-credit service-learning course allows you to explore and develop unique leadership skills while getting a chance to mentor at-risk youth ages 10-18 years old.
+This three-credit service-learning course allows you to explore and develop unique leadership skills while getting a chance to mentor youth ages 10-18 years old who have experienced adversity.
 CSU students have described their experience in Campus Connections as life-changing and one of the most memorable experiences of their college career.

 What is Campus Connections?

-Campus Connections: Therapeutic Mentoring for At-Risk Youth is a multidisciplinary service-learning course offered through the Department of Human Development and Family Studies at CSU.
-The goal of Campus Connections is to strengthen youth life skills and self-confidence and to promote the resilience and life success of at-risk youth.
-Students enrolled in Campus Connections are paired with a youth aged 10-18 and provide one-on-one mentoring for 12 weeks.
+Campus Connections: Therapeutic Mentoring for Youth Who Have Experienced Adversity is a multidisciplinary service-learning course offered through the Department of Human Development and Family Studies at CSU.
+The goal of Campus Connections is to strengthen youth life skills and self-confidence and to promote resilience and life success.

 The mentors who participate in Campus Connections come from more than 85 majors to mentor youth referred through the juvenile justice system, schools and community agencies.
-Campus Connections is offered on campus on four different nights (Monday, Tuesday, Wednesday or Thursday).
-Students who participate will choose one of the four nights to register for and attend lab.
+Campus Connections is offered virtually on two different nights (Monday and Tuesday).
+Students who participate will choose one of the two nights to register for and attend lab.
 The sooner you submit your application, the more likely you are to get your first choice section.